Help

 Why haven't I received my order?

 The reason may depend on the delivery method you have chosen.
 Refer to your order confirmation email to verify your delivery method.
 Shipping orders can take 2-15 business days for domestic destinations, and 5-15 business days for premium destinations.
-In-Person delivery orders can take up to 6-10 weeks.
+In-Person delivery orders can take up to 6-10 weeks, depending when the Girl Scout will have her cookie delivery.
 If it has been longer than this amount of time, please contact customer support.

 My shipped cookies arrived damaged.
 What should I do?